rehierl/node-tree-outliner/about-basics.md

 * A sectioning element precedes its section.
 * A section is subsequent to its sectioning element.
-* This is an abstract order that represents that a section can not exist without its sectioning element.
+* A section can not exist without its sectioning element.
-* This does not state that the sectioning element can not be associated with its section.

-In addition to that, this definition implies that some process will have to switch away from a pre-existing section to the next new section as soon as the next sectioning element is reached (i.e. there has to be some order on a document's set of the sections).
+This definition also implies that some process will have to switch away from a pre-existing section to the introduced next new section as soon as the next sectioning element is reached (i.e. there is some order on a document's set of sections).

 * synonymous - declared before, pre-exists, precedes
 * synonymous - next new, declared after, is subsequent to

-If there is a preceding section, then there must also be a sectioning element that precedes it (because this section must also be declared at some point).
+If there is a preceding section, then there must also be a sectioning element which precedes it (because that section must also be declared at some point).

 * The sectioning element of a preceding section precedes the sectioning element of a subsequent section.
-* The order required on the set of sections is equivalent to the order of their sectioning elements.
+* The order on the set of sections is equivalent to the order of their sectioning elements.

-In between any two sectioning elements, there may be any number of non-sectioning element nodes (i.e. nodes that do not introduce a new section).

-Consequently, this definition also implies that all the nodes of a document must be processed according to some order (i.e. there are preceding, and there are subsequent nodes).

-=> see also - a document's node sequence

-### Additional notes

 This definition does not state that a preceding section must end once the next sectioning element is reached.
 Such a section may simply be suspended when the